WELCOME TO

 color has a melon-gold undertone and is very clean in expression.
 We are

 very pleased with this daylily.
-It is a rock hardy dormant and a grows
+It is a rock hardy dormant and a grows readily, but without becoming grassy as it the

-count is averages about 15 here.
-Having a paced opening sequence, the bloom
+case with so many dips.
+Bud count is averages about 15 here.
+Having a paced

-is prolonged, especially on an established clump.
-Clump habit is compact,
+opening sequence, the bloom is prolonged, especially on an established

-making a perfect plant for the front of the border.
+clump.
+Clump habit is compact, making a perfect plant for the front of the

 |